ElikplimSunu/alx-system_engineering-devops/0x00-shell_basics/README.md

 100-lets_move: this script moves files that begin with uppercase to /tmp/u

 101-clean_emacs: this script deletes all files that end with ~

+102-tree: this script creates the directories with the appropriate parent directories